aleksuuu/ParticleDemo/README.md

 The particle system simulates particle behavior on the CPU.
 The system and the particles can all be controlled by C# scripts, and using Unity’s physics system, the particles can interact with Colliders.[^1] It is commonly used to simulate clouds, flames, and other fluid or dynamic entities.
 There are two particle system solutions in Unity.
 The one discussed here is the Built-in Particle System, but more complex and large-scale effects can be achieved with the other solution, the Visual Effect Graph, which runs on the GPU.[^2]

 The particle system is simply a component that can be added to any GameObject.
 As such, it comes with a number of properties that can be changed via the Inspector as well as through C# scripting.
-These properties are grouped into “modules” in the Inspector.[^3] While it is impractical to cover all of the available properties in this short guide, I will demonstrate the functions of the most important or useful ones with the following two examples.
+These properties are grouped into “modules” in the Inspector.[^3] While it is impractical to cover all of the available properties in this short guide, I will demonstrate the functions of the most important or useful ones with the following example.

-## Example \#1:  Rain
+## Creating a rain particle system

 Note: This tutorial is largely based on [SpeedTutor](https://www.youtube.com/@SpeedTutor)’s YouTube video.[^4] Some information about the properties also comes from the Unity Manual.[^5] Any numeric values below can be altered to your liking.